mdlakic/HHiSSpred/README.md

 ./test.sh

-That should give several .ss files (final predictions are in *-2nd.ss).
+That should give several .ss files (final predictions are in ??-2nd.ss).
 Compare those files to .ss files in examples directory.

-What do individual scripts do?
+**What do individual scripts do?**

 HHiSSpred-chk.com runs HHblits, converts its alignment into .chk files by using PSI-BLAST, and predicts secondary structures based on those .chk files.
 Final